Ahaanv19/Ahaan_2025/README.md

 - The type value will tell us which column this is going to appear under the time box supported pages.
 The "ccc" stands for Code, Code, Code.

 - The courses will tell us which menu item it will be under, in this case, the `csa` menu, and the `week` tells it what row (week) it will appear under that menu.

+👋 Hi, I’m @Av1922798
+👀 I’m interested in Video Games
+🌱 I’m currently learning Javascript
+💞️ I’m looking to collaborate on learning how to work as a team 😄 Pronouns: He/Him
+⚡ Fun fact: I have lived in San Diego my entire life.